vqf/ciberAMP/README.md

 ------------------------------------------------------------------------

-# CiberAMP | Empowering somatic copy number-driven mRNA differential expression in TCGA tumors.
+# CiberAMP | Strengthenning SCN-driven oncodriver discovery in TCGA tumors.

 CiberAMP integrates somatic copy number alterations (SCNAs) and mRNA expression data from the TCGA cohorts.
 It consists in two differential expression analysis (DEA): 1) between tumor vs. normal samples (if available) and 2) SCN-altered and diploid tumor samples.
 Tumor samples are classified as deeply/shallowly amplified/deleted or diploid based on GISTIC2.0 thresholded-by-gene file.